alexchenuw/devopslabs/Lab-12/README.md

 kubectl config set-context --current--namespace=yournamespace
 ```

-* verify you are on your namespace by creating a pod in your new namespace
+* verify you are on your namespace by creating a pod and display the pod
 ```
 kubectl get pod

 kubectl run mynewpod --image=nginx

 kubectl get pod

+kubectl get pod --all-namespaces
 ```

 you should see the pod now resides in your default namespace now